-If you live in an area that experiences cold and dry winters or generally has dry air, you may ask this question if you have a baby.
+If you live in an area that experiences cold and dry winters or generally has dry air, you might ask whether you can use essential oils in a humidifier for your baby.

 When the humidity in your home drops, it can be hard to stay comfortable inside the house.
 You may experience certain discomforts as a result of the dry air.

-The results of not having the required humidity in the air – 40 to 50 percent, are not too pleasing.
+The results of not having the required humidity in the air, 40 to 50 percent, are not too pleasant.
 You can imagine what kind of suffering your baby could be going through.

-As you look for information about humidifiers, you will also find accompanying info about essential oils.
+As you look for information about humidifiers, you will also find accompanying information about essential oils.

-You will see how they help with colds, congestion, irritability and anxiety.
-However, as a parent, you cannot help wondering whether these oils are safe for baby.
+You will see how they help with colds, congestion, irritability, and anxiety.
+However, as a parent, you cannot help wondering whether these oils are safe for a baby.

-So, as to the question of can you put essential oils in a nursery humidifier, well, the jury is still out there.
+So, as to the question of putting essential oils in a nursery humidifier, well, the jury is still out there.

 Essential oils are for aromatherapy.
 There is no doubt that they can help your baby.
 However, it is also important to say that a humidifier is not made for diffusing essential oils.

-Some humidifier makes attach a warning not to use essential oils in their appliances.
+Some humidifier makers attach a warning not to use essential oils in their appliances.
 To be safe, find out whether you can add these oils to the tank of your humidifier.

 What to know before using essential oil in baby humidifiers

-Not every essential oil in the market is good for your baby.
+Not every essential oil on the market is good for your baby.
 The first thing to know is what to avoid.
-You should give wintergreen, anise, fennel, rosemary and eucalyptus a wide berth.
+You should give wintergreen, anise, fennel, rosemary, and eucalyptus a wide berth.

-You should only add 3 drops maximum of essential oils to your humidifier.
+You should only add a maximum of 3 drops of essential oils to your humidifier.
 To reiterate, the humidifier can break water into small particles and disperse it as mist.
 It cannot do the same for the oils.

 Do not add essential oils to your humidifier every day.
 Because of the alcohol content in most essential oils, it can damage the plastic chamber.